A Photo-blog: Doors of Varanasi, India!

 If you have been to the old lanes of North Kolkata, you will find the red walls of the similar style.
 The picture of the right hand shows a partial brush of fresh paint on one floor.
 A sudden fortune shower or an insurance money?

 Doggo taking a quick afternoon nap.
-Varanasi allows its residents to take power nap every now and then!
+Varanasi allows her residents to take power nap every now and then!
 No big deal.
 She has a tender slow rhythm, which reassures that life is not all about hustling!

 A splash of color on the balcony!

 Also read: Dhanushkodi, the ghost town of India!

 Then there are Mohallas in Varanasi where Hindu and Muslims coexist, side by side, in peace, for millennia.